helpbuttons/hb-docs/docs/English/concepts.md

 ## Feed

-A **Feed** is the activity and conversation log attached to a specific entity.
+A **Feed** is the public conversation thread attached to a button — where coordination happens: questions, confirmations, status updates.
+All members can read and post in a button's feed.

-- The **Button Feed** shows all messages, updates, and changes related to that button.
-It's where coordination happens — questions, confirmations, status updates.
-- The **Activity Feed** (in the user's dashboard) shows all interactions across the Networks they belong to.

-Feeds have **visibility rules**: the button owner sees everything; other users see what the owner allows; admins see moderation-relevant content.
+---

+## Messaging

+All private and group communication lives in the **Messages** section, separate from button feeds.
+Each thread is called an **Activity Conversation**.
+There are three types:

+- **Button conversation**: opened from a specific button, it creates a one-to-one private chat between the user and the button's creator.
+Invisible to everyone else.
+- **Community forum**: a single group Activity Conversation open to all members of the Network.
+- **Admin forum**: a group Activity Conversation restricted to the Network's administrators.

 ---